+Diabetic gastroparesis refers to cases of the digestive condition gastroparesis due to diabetes.
 Gastroparesis affects how the stomach moves food into the intestines and can lead to bloating, nausea, and heartburn.
-When diabetes causes the condition, doctors call it diabetic gastroparesis.

 This article provides an overview of diabetic gastroparesis, including its causes, symptoms, complications, and treatments.